w3c/wot-usecases/USE-CASES/example-template.md

     * [ ] Potential applications
         * Cloud service for smartphones
     * [ ] expected protocol
-* Relationships
+* [ ] Relationships with existing resources and standards ***[UPDATED]***
-    * [ ] Existing similar use case already defined?
+    * [ ] Existing similar WoT use case already defined?
         * [Greenhouse Horticulture](https://w3c.github.io/wot-usecases/#UC-greenhouse-horticulture-1)
         * [Multi-Vendor System Integration - Out of the box interoperability](https://w3c.github.io/wot-usecases/#UC-multi-vendor-system-integration-out-of-the-box-interoperability-1)
         * [Cross Protocol Interworking](https://w3c.github.io/wot-usecases/#UC-cross-protocol-interworking-1)
         * [Digital Twin (1)](https://w3c.github.io/wot-usecases/#UC-digital-twin-1)
+    * [ ] Dependencies on WoT - Affected WoT deliverables and/or work items
+        * WoT Thing Description
+        * WoT Binding Templates
+        * WoT Discovery
+    * [ ] Existing standards by other WGs within W3C
+        * [ ] Other WG's standards, e.g., HTML/CSS, Device APIs, DID/Vefiable Credentials, JSON-LD and RDF
+        * [ ] Expected relationship (Refer to the existing standards (no change for WoT) / Make WoT compatible by adding new features (impact for WoT))
-    * [ ] Existing standards outside WoT and expected relationship
+    * [ ] Existing standards outside W3C
-        * [ ] External standards
+        * [ ] External SDOs' standards
             * [ECHONET Lite](https://echonet.jp/spec_v113_lite_en/)
             * [ECHONET Lite Web API Guideline](https://echonet.jp/web_api/) (Japanese-only)
         * [ ] Expected relationship (Refer to the existing standards (no change for WoT) / Make WoT compatible by adding new features (impact for WoT))
             * would be better to make WoT compatible with ECHONET Lite Web API
             * Make WoT compatible by adding new features (impact for WoT)
-    * [ ] Dependencies on WoT - Affected WoT deliverables and/or work items
-        * WoT Thing Description
-        * WoT Binding Templates
-        * WoT Discovery
-* [ ] Gaps ***[UPDATED]***
+* [ ] Gaps between ***the user's need*** and ***what's possible today*** ***[UPDATED]***
-    * [ ] What is impossible/difficult today?
     * The method for controlling multiple devices in an orchestrated manner is dependent on the implementation of a client application in the current WoT specification.
 That is a reasonable design choice.
     * However, the orchestrated control of multiple devices needs to be implemented by each client application even if the same control is done by multiple client applications.
-* [ ] Optional clarificaitons on user's needs (optional but to be described as specific as possible so that requirements can be extracte precisely later) ***[UPDATED]***
+* [ ] Optional clarificaitons on user's needs (optional but to be described as specific as possible so that requirements can be extracte precisely later)
     * Security Considerations
         * It is necessary to prevent unauthorized users other than the device user from using the service provided by the home management service provider.
         * It is necessary to disallow home management service providers other than the home management service providers permitted by the device user in advance to control devices at the device user's home.